targetsm/learning-dynamics-clm/README.md

 # Investigating the Learning Dynamics of Conditional Language Models

 Project repository for my Master's Thesis.
-The thesis can be accessed [here](https://www.research-collection.ethz.ch/handle/20.500.11850/697969).
+The thesis can be accessed at: [https://www.research-collection.ethz.ch/handle/20.500.11850/697969](https://www.research-collection.ethz.ch/handle/20.500.11850/697969).

 ## Model Setup

 Our experiments rely on PyTorch and the [Fairseq](https://github.com/facebookresearch/fairseq) framework.

-Setup under which the results can be recreated:
+Setup under which the results can be recreated on cpu:
+- Python 3.8.20
-- PyTorch v1.9.0
+- PyTorch 1.9.0
 - Torchvision 0.10.0

+Original experiments were run on gpu using:
+- PyTorch 1.2.0
+- Torchvision 0.4.0
 - CUDA 10.0.130
 - CUDNN 7.5

 We provide an adapted version of Fairseq under [/alti/fairseq](/alti/fairseq).
-Can be installed by running:
+It can be installed by running:

 ```
 cd alti/fairseq